 If your claim is denied at the initial stage, you have the right to appeal the decision.
-You will have 60 days to file a request for reconsideration.
+And you will have 60 days to file a request for reconsideration.

 - 2. Reconsideration

-Some states have eliminated the reconsideration process, in which case your appeal would then need to go directly to a hearing.
+Some states have eliminated the reconsideration process.
+If you live in such a state, and your initial disability claim was denied, your appeal would go directly to a hearing.

-Your chances of being approved at the reconsideration appeal level are lowest of all the stages.
+Your chances of being approved at the reconsideration appeal level are lowest at this stage compared to all the other stages.
 According to the SSA, only 13 percent of claimants win their approval at the reconsideration level.
-Unless you have submitted new and substantial medical evidence, the odds of being approved at this level are extremely low.
+So, unless you have submitted both new and substantial medical evidence, the odds of being approved at this level are extremely low.
 If you are one of the majority who has not been approved during a reconsideration, you can request an appeals hearing.
 Once again, you must request a hearing within 60 days of your denial.

 - 3. Hearing

-If your disability claim has been denied at both the initial level and the reconsideration level, you can request a hearing with an Administrative Law Judge (ALJ).
-At the hearing, you will have an opportunity to answer questions about your condition, as well as present any new or relevant information that you feel is important for the judge to know.
+If you have been denied Social Security disability for the 2nd time—meaning that your disability claim has been denied at both the initial level and the reconsideration level—you can request a hearing with an Administrative Law Judge (ALJ).
+At the hearing, you will have an opportunity to answer questions about your condition, as well as present any new and/or relevant information that you feel is important for the judge to be aware of.
 As you prepare for your hearing, new medical evidence can be submitted to the ALJ.